erikaduan/r_tips/tutorials/dc-data_table_vs_dplyr/dc-data_table_vs_dplyr.md

 import numpy as np

 # Load courses_df into the Python environment as a Pandas data frame -----------
+# Creates a copy of courses_df from the R environment in the Python environment
 courses_pf = r.courses_df

 # Convert platform_start_date and platform_end_date to date type ---------------
 # Apply a vectorised datetime type conversion for each column containing "date"

+# Extract a list of column names containing "date"
 date_cols = [col for col in courses_pf.columns if "date" in col]

+# Create a for loop which converts a column into the YYYY-mm-dd date format
 for col in date_cols:
   courses_pf[col] = pd.to_datetime(courses_pf[col], format = "%Y-%m-%d")